Bargaining is part of life when shopping in souqs and markets. It may seem an annoyance, but it pays to see it as a game. Just follow the basic rules:

-For many female travellers being cat-called in Egypt can be particularly unnerving if you can't understand what is being said.
-Once you know what the wannabe Lotharios are actually muttering as you walk past, you may find it more cringeworthy than scary.
+For many female travelers being cat-called in Egypt can be particularly unnerving if you can't understand what is being said.
+Once you know what they are actually muttering as you walk past, you may find it more cringeworthy than scary.
 Egypt's most common cat-calls are:

 - Muza Hugely popular slang term for a curvaceous, pretty female.
 You're being compared to a muz (banana) for your curves.

 - Asal (honey) Exactly the same as in English.